peterhartree/notes/src/useful/how-to-find-good-podcast-episodes.md

 # How to find good podcast episodes
-Most podcast apps exhibit lamentable neophilia: their main episode discovery mechanism is “pull to refresh” on the new episodes list.
-This makes sense if you mostly want to keep up with daily/weekly affairs, but for the rest of us, it’s an unhelpful nudge to favour novelty over quality or relevance.
+Most podcast apps are lamentably neophillic: their main episode discovery mechanism is “pull to refresh” on the new episodes list.
+This makes sense if you mostly want to keep up with daily/weekly affairs, but for the rest of us, it’s an unhelpful nudge to favour novelty over quality and relevance.

-I want a podcast app that makes it easy for me to find the best episodes that are related to what I’m thinking about at the moment.
+I want an app that makes it easy for me to find the best episodes that are related to what I’m thinking about at the moment.
 Much of the time, I don’t care if the episode was released today or 10 years ago.

-As a starting point I would like a podcast app that is built around the following discovery pattern:
+As a starting point I would like an app that is built around the following discovery pattern:

 1. Search by topic or person across all episodes of all podcasts.
 2. Click the interesting matches to generate an episode playlist.